Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Required Corrective Academic Action

 This is required only after a student has failed a course, section, clerkship and/or national examination.
 Remediation/retesting is not guaranteed for any student who has failed a course, section, clerkship and/or national examination.
-Should a professionalism issue arise, and remediation/retesting is an action, the details of that remediation/retesting will be developed by Student Affairs and Services and KHSC-KansasCOM academic leadership and implemented in an appropriate period.
+Should a professionalism issue arise, and remediation/retesting is an action, the details of that remediation/retesting will be developed by Student Affairs and Services and KHSU-KansasCOM academic leadership and implemented in an appropriate period.

 Remediation/retesting being granted does not guarantee successful completion of program requirements.